What is RBAC?

 Organizations that utilize RBAC are better able to secure their sensitive data and critical applications.

-What are the benefits of RBAC?
+What are some benefits of RBAC?

 Benefits of RBAC for restricting unnecessary network access based on people's roles within an organization include:

-- Efficiency.
+- Increased efficiency.
 RBAC can reduce paperwork and other processes related to employees changing positions and those that are newly hired.
 RBAC also can help organizations add and change roles, implementing these changes across network platforms, operating systems, and applications.
 Automating such cuts down on error when user permissions or changes to permissions are assigned.

 - Compliance control.
 RBAC allows for better control of compliance by managing appropriate data access and usage.
 Compliance control can include determining or limiting who has access to what and when based on their role in the organization.